 By Zephyr Teachout

-Zephyr Teachout is a Democratic candidate for New York governor.
+Zephyr Teachout is running against Andrew Cuomo for the Democratic nomination for governor.